 This group is designed to provide an understanding of Biblical Christianity while offering support, encouragement, and the means to develop a closer relationship with God.
-Students have the opportunity to meet and reach out to others through their actions, hospitality, and events.
+Students have the opportunity to meet and reach out to others through their actions, events, and hospitality.

 Campus Activities Team (CAT)

-The group provides programs that serve the cultural, educational, recreational, and social interests of Beaver campus students, the campus, and the community.
+The group provides programs that serve the cultural, educational, recreational, and social interests of the campus, its students, and the community.
 Group members work in conjunction with the Offices of Student Activities, Residence Life, and Student Affairs.

-The group procures and schedules events and is responsible for the provision of activities, programs, and services which are all-inclusive for every campus member.
+The group procures and schedules events and is responsible for providing activities, programs, and services that are all-inclusive.
 The CAT incorporates and joins programming for residence hall and commuter students so that resources and opportunities for all students are maximized.

-The Penn State Beaver Cheerleaders are a club sport program.
-Members must audition to join the group and practice is held regularly throughout basketball season.
+The Penn State Beaver Cheerleaders are a club sport.
+Members must audition to join the group and practice is held regularly during the basketball season.
 Group members cheer at all men's and women's home basketball games.